aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/testing-a-license/_index.md

 ﻿---
 title: Testing a License
+articleTitle: Testing a License
+linktitle: Testing a License
 description: "This page describes how to check Aspose.Words for SharePoint licence."
 type: docs
 weight: 20